 QAIL Zig Documentation

-Pure Zig PostgreSQL wire-protocol driver with AST-native query building and PostgreSQL-path parity tracking against qail.rs.
+Zig-first PostgreSQL wire-protocol driver with AST-native query building, PostgreSQL-path parity tracking against qail.rs, and optional Linux Kerberos/GSSENC integration via the platform GSSAPI stack.

-QAIL Zig is the active pure-Zig implementation of the QAIL PostgreSQL stack.
+QAIL Zig is the active Zig implementation of the QAIL PostgreSQL stack.
 It shares the same AST direction as qail.rs, but keeps the runtime, protocol path, and tooling in Zig.
+The core driver path is Zig-native; Linux Kerberos/GSSENC support is an optional runtime integration with system libc/GSSAPI rather than a self-contained Zig Kerberos stack.
 Full qail.rs ecosystem parity is still incomplete outside the PostgreSQL-focused track.

 - qail-zig is active again and no longer documented as deferred.